-Drink and Drugs – We offer drug and alcohol detox programs in multiple clinics such as inpatient treatment programs and residential drug and alcohol rehab.
+Drink and Drugs – The best time to get help for a drink or drugs addiction is now.
+We offer drug and alcohol detox programs in multiple clinics such as inpatient treatment programs and residential drug and alcohol rehab.
 Our alcohol and drug clinics are fully equipped and designed to make your withdrawal from alcohol and other drugs as comfortable as possible.
 Our detox clinics have an in house chef to cater for your nutritional requirements.

 We have a team of fully qualified nurses working around the clock to ensure a smooth detox.
 Our alcohol and drug clinics are conveniently situated across the UK and are designed to cater for a small number of clients, this ensures the personal touch and a very high level of care.
 Whether you are sure about the type of alcohol and drug treatment you need or are interested in learning about all of the options call our admissions team today on: 0845 3881 543 or mobiles call 07811 606 606

 83% Long Term Success